-1. Group Internal Audit (GIA) limited to information to information limited to
+Group Internal Audit (GIA) functionally reports to the Board Audit Committee and administratively to the President & CEO of the Company

-1. information

-functionally reports to the Board Audit Committee and
+(Source: Board Audit Committee Charter 13.
+C Internal Control & Audit)

-available.
-At no point is available.
-At no already publicly
+The GIA head has an oversight role over the IA head of the AP Generation and AP Distribution Resident Internal Audit Teams.
+Both functionally report to their respective BU Management Audit Steering Committee but overall AP group-wide audits are presented to the AP Board Audit Committee.

+2. GIA and the Resident Internal Audit Teams recommendatory bodies.
+They have no direct operational responsibility of authority over any of the activities audited.
+GIA and the Resident IA teams will not implement internal controls, develop procedures and install systems, prepare records or engage in any other activity normally reviewed by the team, as this may impair its objectivity and judgment.
+The GIA Head annually confirms to the Board the organizational independence of the internal audit activity.
+(Source: Internal Audit Charter.
+Independence & Objectivity)

+EXTERNAL AUDITORS:

+- 1. The Board appoints, determine the compensation of, and review the scope of work, fees and performance of, including re-appointment and resignation, of the independent auditors of the Company. - Ensure that the independent auditors shall not at the same time provide the services of an internal auditor to the same client.
+The Committee shall limited to information already publicly available.
+At no point is insider information given.

+All transactions are made on an armslength basis and regular reports regarding the results of Investor Relations' interaction with outside parties are provided to the Management and the Board.

+Quarterly briefings are conducted on a regular basis and all analysts are invited to attend without any exclusivity.

-administratively to the insider information point is insider available.
-At no
+to information already publicly available.
+At no point is insider information given.

-President & CEO of the given. information given. point is insider

-Company information

-All transactions are All transactions are given.

-(Source: Board Audit made on an arms- made on an arms-

-Committee Charter 13.
-C length basis and regular length basis and All transactions

-Internal Control & Audit) reports regarding the regular reports are made on an

-results of Investor regarding the arms-length

-The GIA head has an oversight Relations' interaction results of basis and regular

-role over the IA head of the AP with outside parties are interaction with reports

-Generation and AP Distribution provided to the outside parties are regarding the
+All transactions are made on an armslength basis and regular reports regarding the results of interaction with outside parties are provided to the Management and the Board.

-Resident Internal Audit Teams.
-Management and the provided to the results of

-Both functionally report to Board.
-Management and interaction with

-their respective BU board. the Board. outside parties

-Management Audit Steering Quartarly briefings are the board. are provided to

-Quarterly briefings are -

-Committee but overall AP conducted on a regular the
+limited to information already publicly available.
+At no point is insider information given.

-group-wide audits are basis and all analysts Management

-presented to the AP Board are invited to attend and the Board.
+All transactions are made on an arms-length basis and regular reports regarding the results of interaction with outside parties are provided to the Management and the Board.

-Audit Committee. without any exclusivity.

-2. GIA and the Resident Internal

-Audit Teams are

-recommendatory bodies.
-They

-have no direct operational

-responsibility of authority over

-any of the activities audited.

-GIA and the Resident IA teams

-will not implement internal

-controls, develop procedures

-and install systems, prepare

-records or engage in any other

-activity normally reviewed by

-the team, as this may impair its

-objectivity and judgment.
-The

-GIA Head annually confirms to

-the Board the organizational

-independence of the internal

-audit activity.
-(Source: Internal

-Audit Charter.
-Independence &

--

-ГУ Objectivity)

-TERNAL AUDITORS:

-1. The Board appoints, determine

-the compensation of, and

-review the scope of work, fees

-and performance of, including

-re-appointment and

-resignation, of the independent

-auditors of the Company.

-2. Ensure that the independent

-auditors shall not at the same

-time provide the services of an

-internal auditor to the same

-client.
-The Committee shall